Reversible Coalescing-Fragmentating Wasserstein Dynamics on the Real Line

 \section{Finite system of sticky reflected diffusion particles}

 The aim of this section is to construct a finite system of diffusion particles on the real line with sticky-reflecting interaction.
-Also this section gives a motivation for definition of the system in the general case.
-We will use a Dirichlet form approach for the construction of the system.
-In particular, we use ideas from paper~\cite{Grothaus:2014} for the description of the sticky-reflecting mechanism.
-Here we fix $n\in\N$ and numbers $m_i\in(0,1]$, $i\in[n]$, with $m_1+\ldots+m_n=1$, which play a role of a number of particles and particle masses respectively.
+Also this section gives a motivation for the definition of the system in the general case.
+We will use a Dirichlet form approach.
+In particular, we use ideas from~\cite{Grothaus:2014} for the description of the sticky-reflecting mechanism.
+Let $n\in\N$ and $m_i\in(0,1]$, $i\in[n]$, with $m_1+\ldots+m_n=1$ be fixed.
+That numbers will play a role of a number of particles and particle masses, respectively.